 IDSA Comments on FDA Industry Guidance for Community-Acquired Bacterial Pneumonia (PDF)

 IDSA comments to FDA on the agency's recent guidance for industry on community-acquired bacterial pneumonia (CABP) clinical trials.
 IDSA applauds the agency's efforts to make clinical trials more feasible and offers recommendations to improve the guidance.

 General information on the threat antimicrobial resistance poses to the United States.

-IDSA Information Sheet on the Need for Antibiotic Incentives (PDF)
+IDSA Fact Sheet on the Need for Antibiotic Incentives (PDF)

 General information on the need for incentives to develop much needed antibiotics.